-- s6(d). - Trans-Pacific Partnership 11 : early decisions will be required on New Zealand's approach to TPP11 ahead of upcoming regional Ministerial and Leaders' level meetings. - North Korea security challenges : North Korea continues to develop and test nuclear weapons and ballistic missiles.
+- s6(d) - Trans-Pacific Partnership 11 : early decisions will be required on New Zealand's approach to TPP11 ahead of upcoming regional Ministerial and Leaders' level meetings. - North Korea security challenges : North Korea continues to develop and test nuclear weapons and ballistic missiles.
 These actions threaten regional security and have geopolitical implications, including on relations between the United States and China.
 New Zealand has repeatedly condemned North Korea's actions.
 Further provocations are expected from North Korea in the short term.
-You will be invited to approve new United Nations North Korea sanctions regulations, before these are put to Cabinet, s9(2)(f)(iv). - s6(d) and s9(2)(a).

-- Parliamentary business: We recommend you seek to have the following items of Parliamentary business reinstated in the next (52nd) Parliament, and would appreciate discussing these with you at an early stage (see page 57 for further detail on each of these items): - Brokering (Weapons and Related Items) Controls Bill, - Maritime Crimes Amendment Bill, and - Parliamentary examination of the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting.

-• Tokelau - internet and maritime infrastructure : s9(2)(i)
+You will be invited to approve new United Nations North Korea sanctions regulations, before these are put to Cabinet, possibly in late November. - s6(d), s9(2)(a) - Parliamentary business: We recommend you seek to have the following items of Parliamentary business reinstated in the next (52nd) Parliament, and would appreciate discussing these with you at an early stage (see page 57 for further detail on each of these items): - Brokering (Weapons and Related Items) Controls Bill, - Maritime Crimes Amendment Bill, and - Parliamentary examination of the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting. - Tokelau internet and maritime infrastructure : A decision on whether to proceed with a proposed NZ\$20.2 million connection to the Southern Cross cable needs to be taken by mid-November, in order to meet commercial deadlines.
 Decisions on proposed upgrades to maritime infrastructure in Tokelau can be taken at the same time.
-You will receive early advice on both proposals.

-• Nuclear Suppliers Group - s6(a)
+You will receive early advice on both proposals. - Nuclear Suppliers Group s6(a)